Liodeus/liodeus.github.io/_posts/2020-08-11-bufferOverflow.md

 payload = ""
 ```

-Re-run exploit.py, EIP should be equal to 42424242 (hex value of "BBBB").
-You know control EIP !
+Re-run exploit.py, EIP should be equal to **42424242** (hex value of "BBBB").
+You now control EIP !

 ------

 ### Finding bad characters

 Certain byte characters can cause issues in the development of exploits.
 We must run every byte through the program to see if any characters cause issues.
-By default, the null byte (x00) is always considered a bad character as it will truncate shellcode when executed.
+By default, the null byte (**\x00**) is always considered a bad character as it will truncate shellcode when executed.

 We will send bad characters recursively and analyze if they need to be removed.
 Let generate the list of bad characters with mona :